Baldridge-logan/SpotifyPod/PCB_Design/EAGLE/README.md

 This folder contains relevant EAGLE PCB design files.
+This custom PCB contains a PCM5102a DAC chip, TPS717 Linear Regulator, audio jack, USB-A connector, and connection pins for the TFT screen and Ipod Clickwheel.